wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/3-compare-capabilities-of-windows-365-azure-virtual-desktop.md

  -  Uses a local profile that is stored directly on the cloud PC.
  -  Easily set up and scale Cloud PCs to fit your needs and securely support changing workforce needs and new business scenarios.
  -  Native integration across Azure Active Directory, Microsoft Defender, Microsoft 365 applications, and Microsoft Endpoint Manager.
- -  No setup needed, Windows 365 is provisioned for you once a license is assigned to you.
+ -  Windows 365 is provisioned for you once a license is assigned to you.
  -  Dedicated to a single user.

 Windows 365 is available in two subscription offerings: